About the Authors

 Emily Hunter blogs at Million Ways to Save, where she looks for the best ways to save you money.
 Along with tips, she also offers ideas on making money, debt reduction, and making your lifestyle work.
 Emily can be reached at firstname.lastname@example.org.

-Maria@moneyprinciple has the heart of a thinker, the head of a researcher and the soul of a writer.
+Maria has the heart of a thinker, the head of a researcher and the soul of a writer.
 Thinking, researching and writing is what she does; sometimes it is fun.
 Maria started The Money Principle, a personal finance blog about ‘financial health’ and the balances that define it.
 Balance between how much we earn and how much we spend; how much we have and how much we want; how much we consume and how much we let go; and how do we live and how we would like to live.

 Teresa Potter is a teacher, single mom, and technology addict.
 She spent too much money on her Bachelor’s Degree, didn’t find a job right out of college, and is now going back to grad school.
 In 2010 she resolved to find ways to be more financially and personally organized.
 So far she has learned to better manage her money, her time and her home, and she has made some big changes to the way she lives.
 Follow her here on Penny Thots and at her home blog at A Game of Balance.

 Prairie Eco-Thrifter does not want to have any regrets in life.
 Life is a privilege and her aim is to enjoy it as much as possible.
 Therefore, good money habits, staying healthy, and keeping the planet she lives on alive is critical to her (and you) enjoying a long, prosperous, and amazing life.
-She likes to try different methods and techniques when it comes to cooking, fitness, shopping, building wealth, travelling, and being frugal and she shares these on her blog.
+She likes to try different methods and techniques when it comes to cooking, fitness, shopping, building wealth, traveling, and being frugal and she shares these on her blog.
 If you want to be inspired to live the life you have always wanted, check out her blog here.

 Savvy Scot is a 20-something Scot with a passion for life – He is the definition of an adrenaline junkie!
 With a Masters degree in Engineering, he works in IT project and knowledge management.
 He has a passion for self-development and presenting and is a self-confessed geek and fitness addict.
 He loves to travel, scuba dive, ski, snowboard, rock climb, fly planes, jump out of planes and make a difference in peoples’ lives.
-You can find his other writing at Savvyscot.com and Blogoday.com.

 Skint in the City writes about living the stylish life on a shoestring budget, such as how to buy Pucci and decorate apartments even when you’re living on a starter’s salary.
 Mixing down-to-earth personal finance with tips on budget style, entertaining and home styling, Skint in the City is for those who haven’t given up on their dreams of living the stylish life – even if their budget’s currently tighter than their skinny jeans.